-Editor’s Note: This article first appeared in the September 2017 edition of TTAC’s Heroes Against Cancer member newsletter.
+Editor’s Note: This article first appeared in the September 2017 edition of TTAC’s Insiders member newsletter.

 Every time my family and I go hiking or spend time out at the lake, I’m always amazed at the breathtaking beauty of nature.
 So many different species of trees, shrubs, grasses, animals, birds, and insects all living in harmony with one another as part of a vast, complex ecosystem.
 You might say that it’s a living, breathing “macro-organism” of sorts.
 One that both sustains and maintains itself without the need for human intervention (unless it starts creeping into your backyard and tearing through your grass and garden beds, of course).

 Humbling is the word I would use to describe the persistent means by which nature exists.
 Its diversity of plants and animals having to continually adapt to changing weather patterns, unpredictable environmental conditions, and other factors that influence whether they live or die.

 What’s even more intriguing is the fact that part of what makes nature thrive in this way is controlled destruction.
 I’m talking about a phenomenon as natural as the earth itself, but one that most people would probably assume to be a negative occurrence rather than a positive one: forest fires.